oliverjam/jaredhill-v2/src/work/standard-bank/standard-bank.md

 - _Personalised_: Users complained that no matter how many times they run the process, it never got smarter.
 The interface must adapt to each individual user’s needs and requirements.

 - _Mobile-first_: All previous banking products had been desktop-only.
-However, business in Uganda was increasingly done on-the-go with smartphones, on-the-go.
+However, business in Uganda was increasingly done with smartphones, on-the-go.
 The new product should be designed mobile-first, to future-proof it and make it easier to manage the process from anywhere.

 ## Initial designs